Three scores are reported on the GRE® General Test:

 For tests taken on or after July 1, 2016, scores are reportable for five years following the individual's test date.
 For tests taken prior to July 1, 2016, scores are reportable for five years following the testing year in which the individual tested.

-The fastest way to receive scores is through the ETS Data Manager, a secure web-based system that provides fast, convenient score report viewing/printing capabilities.
+The fastest way for institutional score users to receive scores is through the ETS Data Manager, a secure web-based system that provides fast, convenient score report viewing/printing capabilities.
 It is updated twice per week and scores are available in the system for as long as scores are valid.
 Learn more about the ETS Data Manager.

 My program no longer wants to receive paper score reports.
 How do I discontinue paper score reporting?